UndeadZeratul/uzHDAddon/readme.md

 _I've tried finding the original owner for these assets and have come up empty.
 If you are or know the owner, please let me know to correct them._

+- Various Hands sprites, including the unarmed Fist sprites, came from the [Master Hand Sheet](https://imgur.com/FIYBDSI), and thus I'm not sure who did these specific alternative punching sprites.
 - The Plasma Pistol HUD & pickup sprites (Phazer).
 These were taken from DRLA, but I have been informed they were not made for DRLA and the original ownership has been lost.